 Cook the lentils: Turn on the oven to 400F to cook the vegetables.
 In the sink, place the lentils in a strainer and rinse it well.
-In a pot, add the lentils, bay leaf, water depending on the size of your pot ( 2 cups, 4 cups), The water should cover the lentils by at least 3-4 inches.
+In a pot, add the lentils, bay leaf, water depending on the size of your pot ( 2 cups, 4 cups, 6 cups), The water should cover the lentils by at least 3-4 inches.

 Prepare the vegetables: While the lentils are cooking, wash and clean all produce.
 Peel the beets.
 Cut in 1 cm dices.
 Cut the eggplant in 1 cm dices.

-Cook the beef ribeye: When the bbq is hot, cook the mustard maple beef ribeye until desired temperature.
+Cook the beef ribeye: When the bbq is hot, cook the mustard maple beef sirloin until desired temperature.
 For medium cook about 4-5 minutes per side.
 Remove the steak from bbq and set aside on a plate.
 Cover with foil and let rest for a few minutes before slicing.
 This will ensure the steak stays juicy.

 Note: Ensure the Beef steaks reach a minimal internal temperature of 130F